LegolasVzla/django-rest-framework-orientdb-postgresql/README.md

 Then make a GET request to get Company ID.

+Your Company will be generated in PostgreSQL database.

+## Generating Orientdb relationships

-Both objects will be generated in postgreSQL database.
-Then make a POST request in:
+1. Do you want to generate "friends" or "works at" relationship?.
+According your choice, make a POST request in:

 - http://127.0.0.1:8000/api/ofriends (OFriends relationship) with the two Users ID generated before
 - http://127.0.0.1:8000/api/oworksat (OWorksat relationship) with the User and Company ID generated before